Skip to main content

 A fresh coat of paint updates and brightens the interior of your home in Omaha, Nebraska, more than any other decorating technique does.
 If you've ever tried a DIY approach to painting the interior of your house, you must have had trouble painting the tight corners and walls near the ceiling without getting paint on the ceiling.

 Corners can prove tricky since it's challenging to reach these with a paint roller without getting streaks of paint on the ceiling.
 However, with the right paintbrush and correct techniques, you can paint even coats in those corners and walls near the ceiling without making a mess.
-If you want to avoid time-consuming and unnecessary touch-ups on the ceiling after painting your walls, consider the following techniques recommended by Brush & Roll Painting.
+If you want to avoid time-consuming and unnecessary touch-ups on the ceiling after painting your walls, consider the following techniques.

 Pour about 500ml of the paint into a small bucket or container.
 Using an angled brush, dip it in the paint, with most of the paint at the paintbrush's 1-inch bottom end.
 A bulkier brush could rub the excess paint against the ceiling.
 A flat angled paintbrush will ensure that no accidental paint gets to the ceiling as you paint along the tape.